 How to Make a Great Hard Boiled Egg That Peels Easily

-Sous vide means "under vacuum" in French and is a cooking technique in which you vacuum-seal ingredients in plastic bags, submerge them in water and cook the ingredients at “precisely controlled temperatures” for a specific amount of time.
+Sous vide means "under vacuum" in French and is a cooking technique in which you vacuum-seal ingredients in plastic bags, submerge them in water, and cook them at “precisely controlled temperatures” for a specific time.

-You can learn more about sous vide and read about my very first experiences with this technique here.
+You can learn more about sous vide and read about my first experiences with this technique here.

 Why Hard Boiled Eggs?

 In my case, I'm making hard-boiled eggs because I'm on a diet, and they are the perfect source of high-quality proteins, amino acids, vitamins, and minerals and are only 77 calories.
 If you are counting calories like I am, a 77-calorie delicious hard-boiled egg with only 5 grams of fat and 6 grams of protein is an excellent snack between meals or can be added to a healthy salad for lunch or dinner.

 If you're not on a diet, think deviled eggs, egg salad sandwiches, egg slices for a salad, stir-fries, or you can even try pickling some in vinegar, water and a little sugar.
 And who doesn't like just peeling one and dip it into a little salt & pepper?
 Yum!